The 2016 SILP Orientation will be held on Thursday, June 16th and Friday, June 17th during the first two days of the program.

 All SILP students are required to attend both days of orientation as we will be covering important program policy information and academic requirements.
-You will also be given your class schedule, a campus orientation, curriculum details, placement information, and computer login/access information.
 Orientation also serves as an opportunity to meet other SILP students from your language as well as other language programs.

 On day two (Friday), there will be a Language-Specific Orientation session that takes place just after the Learner Training session.
 During this session, students will spend time with the Language Program Coordinator, instructors, tutors and activity facilitators for their specific language program.
 At this time, students have the opportunity to ask questions regarding their program specifics and become familiar with their program faculty.